clearclaw/logtool/README.rst

 line number of the exception, and if logging at DEBUG level, also logs a stack trace along with all the variables in each stack frame. eg

-In WARN or high mode:
+In WARN or higher mode:

 ::